percebus/azure-secure-networking-for-devs/docs/tutorial/02/hub/rt.md

 ### Routes

 We'll add the following routes.

-The order matters, we want the more specific routes at the top, and the more general ones at the bottom.
+- More specific routes at the top
+- And the more general ones at the bottom.

 | Source  | IP range   | CIDR          | Next Hop Type     | Details               |
 | ------- | ---------- | ------------- | ----------------- | --------------------- |